-7.7 STUDY COMPLETION PROCEDURES
+7.8 STUDY COMPLETION PROCEDURES

+Every effort must be made to ensure that subjects complete all visits and all assessments.
 An End of Study Form must be completed for all subjects enrolled in the study upon subject completion, withdrawal or discontinuation.
+Subjects will be advised to return to routine ophthalmological care provided by their usual physician once discharged from the study.

-7.7.1 SUBJECT COMPLETION
+7.8.1 SUBJECT COMPLETION

 Subjects are considered to have completed the study if they have completed the 6 Months Postop (3 Months Post Lock-In) examination.
 Subjects with ocular serious adverse events or adverse device effects that are unresolved at study exit should continue to be followed until resolution of the event or until they are stable per the investigator's evaluation.